simonmichael/hledger/hledger/hledger.m4.md

 `-U` to see things which will probably hit your bank soon (like uncashed checks), and no flags to see the most up-to-date state of your finances.

+## Code

+After the status mark, but before the description, you can optionally write a transaction "code", enclosed in parentheses.
+This is a good place to record a check number, or some other important transaction id or reference number.

 ## Description

 A transaction's description is the rest of the line following the date and status mark (or until a comment begins).